 - Releasing ladybugs

-On the other hand, you can usually identify diseases from any spots on the leaves or issues with the bark.
-If you believe your lime tree has a disease, or its leaves have yellow or brown spots, consider referring to this citrus tree disease guide by the University of California.
+If your lime tree’s leaves have yellow or brown spots, or you believe your lime tree has a disease, refer to this citrus tree disease guide by the University of California.